ably/ably-asset-tracking-android/UPDATING.md

 Now you should have access to the `LocationAnimator`, `CoreLocationAnimator` and `Position` classes.

 To use the animation logic you need to create a new instance of the `CoreLocationAnimator` and use its shared flows to receive both map marker and map camera location updates.
-You can add optional configuration options during `CoreLocationAnimator` creation:
+The `CoreLocationAnimator` class takes the following configuration options:

 - `intentionalAnimationDelayInMilliseconds` - A constant delay added to the animation duration.
-It helps to smooth out movement when we receive a location update later than we've expected.
+This helps to smooth out movement when a location update is received later than expected due to network latency.
   The higher value the less realtime the animation becomes.
 - `animationStepsBetweenCameraUpdates` - How often should the camera updates be sent.
 Setting a higher value might improve UX but if it's too big it can lead to map marker moving out of the screen.